Business Loans for Women: How To Get One

 Lenders will also evaluate your business’s financial history as well as your business and personal credit score to determine loan eligibility.
 However, you may be able to qualify for a loan without an established financial or credit history in some cases, such as SBA microloans.

-Before you apply for a loan, get a copy of your credit reports and compare them against the lender’s minimum credit score requirements to see if you qualify.
-If you have bad credit, you can improve your business credit score by updating your information and ensuring all information on file is correct with the three commercial credit bureaus- Experian, Equifax, and Dun & Bradstreet.
+Before you apply for a loan, get a copy of your credit reports and compare them against the lender’s minimum credit score requirements to see whether or not you qualify.
+If you have bad credit, you can improve your business credit score by updating your information.
+Make sure all information on file is correct with the three commercial credit bureaus- Experian, Equifax, and Dun & Bradstreet.

 You can also streamline your business’s bill payment process, lower your credit utilization ratio, and practice smart credit utilization with a line of credit or business credit card to improve your credit score.